-New Jersey Muslim group sues for mosque on Ramadan eve
+New Jersey Muslim group sues over rejection of mosque plan

 The complaint notes that two Christian churches were recently granted similar or more sweeping variances by the board.

-"As is happening in towns across America, phony zoning issues were used to block our mosque because of bigotry against Muslims," Abdul Hameed Butt, president of Bayonne Muslims, said through his lawyer.
+"As is happening in towns across America, phony zoning issues were used to block our mosque because of bigotry against Muslims," Abdul Hameed Butt, president of Bayonne Muslims, said through his attorney.
 "The Zoning Board subjected our application to completely different standards than those it applied to Christian churches."

-Jay Coffey, city attorney for Bayonne, declined to comment on the suit, citing city policy to not speak about active litigation.
+Jay Coffey, city attorney for Bayonne, declined to comment on the suit, citing policy to not speak about active litigation.
 An attorney for the zoning board could not immediately be reached for comment.

 Requests for comment went unanswered by the administrators of the "Stop the Mosque in Bayonne" Facebook group.